Configuring Service Chaining with Security Groups

 • Services with dual-arm devices must be configured with a reverse security-group identifier that is different from the forward security-group.

-• Users must ensure that service VLANs are used exclusively for the service devices and are not used for any other host traffic.
+• Users must ensure that service VLANs are used exclusively for the service endpoints and are not used for any other host traffic.
+Hosts cannot be connected to such VLANs.
 This is required to avoid incorrect classification of such traffic.

-• Security-groups configured inside ePBR services must also be defined as layer4-7 security-group selectors on the leaf switches which have the endpoint connected interfaces configured.
+• The forward and reverse security groups defined inside an ePBR service must be defined as layer4-7 security group selectors on the VXLAN leaf switches that have the connected interfaces (interface VLANs) configured.

-• In NXOS 10.5(1)F endpoint connected interfaces used in services must be interface VLANs only.
+• In NXOS 10.5(1)F service endpoint connected interfaces used in services must be interface VLANs only.
+Endpoint connected interfaces cannot be layer-3 physical interfaces, subinterfaces , layer-3 port-channels or port-channel subinterfaces, or any other interfaces that are supported for IPACL EPBR.

 • While security-groups and service VLANs may be shared between ePBR services, users must ensure that the contracts that use these services in chains do not have conflicting match filters or actions.